DanielPels/Portfolio/content/blog/First-Go-project.md

 date: 2018-01-04T21:46:20+02:00
 draft: false
 ---
+For my first project I decided to write a tool to help me earn virtual money(ISK) in Eve online.

 Fighting(PVP) and taking contol of systems is one of the core elements in Eve online, each player has a spaceship with modules at their disposal to use in those fights.
 Getting those items can take quite a while, each player has to haul their ship with modules from a trade-hub(Jita) to their favorite system.